qinshirl/RustHetGraph/README.md

 During preprocessing (particularly CGgraph-style rank and reorder phases), memory usage scales with both vertex and edge counts.
 For the Twitter-2010 dataset:

-* A larger subset (`twitter-2010_part`, ≈489M edges) exceeds available memory,
-* causing the kernel to terminate the process due to out-of-memory (OOM) conditions.
+* The original (`twitter-2010`, ≈1.47B edges) exceeds available memory, causing the kernel to terminate the process due to out-of-memory (OOM) conditions.
 * The smaller subset (`twitter-2010_partsmall`) reduces peak memory usage sufficiently to complete preprocessing and BFS execution.

 This limitation motivated the use of a reduced dataset for reproducible evaluation.